 This paper uses dynamic general equilibrium and computational methods, inspired by the multi-sector growth model structure in Stephen Turnovsky's previous and more recent work, to develop a theory that unifies two of the traditional explanations of structural change: sector-biased technical change and non-homothetic preferences.
 More specifically, we build a multisector overlapping-generations growth model with endogenous technical-change and non-homothetic preferences based on an expanding-variety setup with two different R&D technologies; one for agriculture, and another for non-agriculture.
 Results give additional support to the biased technical-change hypothesis as an important determinant of the structural transformation.
 The paper also explores where this bias might come from.
 Our findings suggest that production-side specific factors, such as asymmetries in cross-sector knowledge spillovers could be behind it, and therefore be important to fully explain the process of structural change.

-Default Priors and Predictive Performance in Bayesian Model
+Priors and Predictive Performance in Bayesian Model Averaging, with Application

 Journal of Applied Econometrics, January 2011.
 Download PDF file | Data.